(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Duality for quadratic operads revisited

 \section{Duality for quadratic operads revisited}

-All ideas recalled in this section are already present in~\cite{ginzburg-kapranov:DMJ94}, but we want to emphasize some specific features of the non-binary case related to a degree shift in the Koszul dual which seem to be overlooked, see Remark~\ref{Last_day_in_Mulhouse} below.
+Most of the ideas recalled in this section are implicitly present in~\cite{getzler-jones:preprint,ginzburg-kapranov:DMJ94}, but we want to emphasize some specific features of the non-binary case which do not seem to have been addressed in literature.